b-lukaszuk/BS_wJ_eng/contents/shift.md

 sco(s)
 ```

 And the winner is `R`.
-In the metal insides of a computer letters are
+Interestingly, in the metal insides of a computer letters
-represented as numbers (see,
+are represented as numbers (see,
 [e.g. here](https://en.wikipedia.org/wiki/ASCII)).
 We can use this to our
 advantage and quickly obtain the shift.